hugoalh-studio/exfetch-es/README.md

 ## 🌟 Feature

+- Cache requests to reduce network usage and response time.
-- Automatically retry with the response header `Retry-After` or the jitter based delay.
+- Retry on failure requests, obey the response header `Retry-After` or a fallback random-able interval.
 - Simplify paginate requests.

 ## 📓 Documentation (Excerpt)